Pardon Hearing ExplanationGlossary of Terms

 Click here for directions to Pardon Hearings.

-The Pardon Board will allow up to five victims and witnesses to appear regarding an inmate’s potential parole.
+The SC Board of Paroles and Pardons will allow up to five victims and witnesses to appear regarding pardon consideration.
 Limitations or exceptions to this guideline will be considered on an individual basis.

-Click here for more information about when an offender can apply for a pardon, and what rights a pardon will restore.
+Click here for more information about the pardon application process and what rights a pardon will restore.